The Weekenders

-The Weekenders, also known as Disney's The Weekenders, is an American animated television series created by Doug Langdale that premiered on February 26, 2000, with the last episode airing on February 29, 2004, spanning four seasons.
+The Weekenders, also known as Disney's The Weekenders, is an American animated television series created by Doug Langdale that premiered on February 26, 2000, with the last episode airing on February 29, 2004, spanning two seasons.
 It centers on the weekend life of four 12-year-old 7th graders: Tino, Lor, Carver, and Tish.
 The series originally aired on ABC (Disney's One Saturday Morning) and UPN (Disney's One Too), but was later moved to Toon Disney.

 Premise

-The Weekenders details the weekends of four best friends: Tino Tonitini (voiced by Jason Marsden), a friendly and ambitious Italian-American boy; Lorraine "Lor" MacQuarrie (voiced by Grey DeLisle), a hyperactive and dull-witted Scottish-American girl; Carver René Descartes (voiced by Phil LaMarr), a vain and materialistic African-American boy who is of Haitian descent; and Petratishkovna "Tish" Katsufrakis (voiced by Kath Soucie), a highly intelligent and bibliophilic Jewish-American girl of Eastern European descent (the fictional country where she was born is identified throughout the series simply as "the Old Country").
+The Weekenders details the weekends of four best friends: Tino Tonitini, Lorraine "Lor" MacQuarrie, Carver René Descartes, and Petratishkovna "Tish" Katsufrakis.
 Every episode is set over the course of a weekend, with little to no mentions of school life.
-Friday sets up the adventure of the episode, Saturday escalates/develops it, and the climatic third act happens on Sunday.
-The implied "ticking clock" is used to signify the characters running out of time and the problem must be solved before going back to school Monday.
+Friday sets up the adventure of the episode, Saturday escalates or develops it, and the climatic third act happens on Sunday.
+The implied "ticking clock" is used to signify the characters running out of time and the problem must be solved before going back to school on Monday.
+The characters frequent a pizzeria that changes its theme each weekend.

-Tino serves as a narrator of each episode, providing his own insight into what he's experiencing as well as his friends, and will sum up the moral of the story at the end, always ending with a sign off of, "Later days".

-A running gag in most episodes is that when the group goes out for pizza, the restaurant they go to has a different theme each time, such as a prison, where each table is its own cell, or the American Revolution, where the waiters look like the Founding Fathers and give rousing speeches about the pizzas.